• Home

 • remain positive

 Still, you can’t just shove it under the rug and pretend it doesn’t exist.
 You have to take steps to find the best way to deal with it.
 It’s important to talk to someone you can trust or join a support group.
 Do what works for you.
-In my case, I attended a couple of “meetings” and they weren’t for me.
+In my case, I attended a couple of “meetings” and found they weren’t for me.
 I preferred to work it out myself and did okay.
 But, that may not be right for you.

 Don’t go into self-destruction mode yourself